 There are two parts of branding – strategy and identity.
 Strategy is basically who you serve, how you serve them and what you do to serve them.
 Identity is the pretty stuff – the logo, fonts, colors and patterns/textures.

 You need both strategy and identity.
 Your brand is the blueprint for your business.
-Without a strategy your identity could be falling flat and not attracting your ideal audience.
+Without a strategy your identity could be falling flat and not attracting your target audience.

 How to get started with branding